ABC Organic Gardener Magazine latest issue magazine cover.

 The only tricky aspect of growing zucchini can be ensuring plants are pollinated and so produce the fruit that's a kitchen staple year round.
 These tips from Penny Woodward will help.

 Zucchinis produce male and female flowers, with the male flower on a long, slender stem, and the female flower occurring with the tiny developing fruit behind.
-If the female flower is not fertilised, this fruit will collapse and fall off the plant.
-If it is fertilised, then the fruit will start to grow.
+If the female flower isn’t fertilized, the fruit collapses and falls off the plant.
+But if it is fertilized, the fruit begins to grow.

-If needed though, you can do the pollinating yourself.
-Detach a male flower and break off the petals so that the central stamens are exposed; these are covered in pollen.
-Poke this into the female flower so that the stamen touches the central stigma and the pollen is transferred.
-One male flower can be used to pollinate lots of female flowers.
-If you don’t want to break off a male flower, then use a paintbrush to collect pollen from the stamens in the male flower, and then transfer this pollen by touching the brush onto the stigma in the female flower.
-Pollination is best done in the morning as the female flowers close up in the afternoon.
+To begin, detach a male flower and carefully remove the petals, exposing the central stamens that are coated in pollen.
+Then, gently insert the stamens into the female flower, ensuring that the stamen makes contact with the central stigma to transfer the pollen.
+You can use a single male flower to pollinate multiple female flowers, ensuring successful fertilization across your garden.
+If you don’t want to break off a male flower, use a paintbrush to collect pollen from the stamens in the male flower.
+Transfer this pollen by touching the brush onto the stigma in the female flower.
+It’s best to pollinate in the morning, as the female flowers close up in the afternoon.